 - Use "external sources" to reduce the overhead of sounds that do not need as much control as offered by the Wwise Actor-Mixer hierarchy.
 This is usually appropriate for voice-overs.

-The memory in the Lower Engine Pool is used to play sounds.
+The memory in the Processing category is used to play sounds.
 It contains buffers to decompress, apply effects, and mix the audio sources.
 It is directly influenced by the number of sounds playing at the same time.
 It is also influenced by the number and type of effects that are used at the same time.
 To trim this down, you need to ask yourself how many sounds you want to hear at the same time.
 Some games will rarely have a scenario where more than 10 sounds are heard, others will have hundreds.
 You need to consider your worst case.

 As a guideline, we have done some profiling on some games (on Xbox One) and had the following numbers: